laminas-api-tools/api-tools-mvc-auth/README.md

 `['api-basic', 'api-digest', 'user', 'client']` to your application, which can each them be associated in the authentication type map.

-If you use `zf-apigility-admin`'s Admin API and/or the Apigility UI to configure authentication adapters, the above configuration will be created for you.
+If you use `api-tools-admin`'s Admin API and/or the Laminas API Tools UI to configure authentication adapters, the above configuration will be created for you.